ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/create.rst

 The ``{groupType}`` can be any one of the available group types:

-.. include:: _includes/group_types.rst
+.. include:: ../_includes/group_types.rst

 Some group types require additional fields when being created.
 Refer to the table below for the fields required to create each group type:

-.. include:: groups/group_fields.rst
+.. include:: group_fields.rst

 By way of example, the query below will create an incident in the default owner: